Jordyn Woods Looks Exactly Like Kylie Jenner In Blonde Instagram Update

 Up until February 2019, Jordyn Woods was mostly known for being Kylie Jenner’s best friend.
 With a cheating scandal that now has a timeline courtesy of Us Magazine, this model and influencer’s name now comes as front-page news alongside Khloe Kardashian and Tristan Thompson.

-With a career that’s sky-rocketing as a result, Woods is now in the UK to promote her lashes line, Eylure.
-On March 27, 2019, Woods updated her Instagram with what seems to be yet another debut.
+With a career that’s skyrocketing as a result, Woods is now in the U.K. to promote her lashes line, Eylure.
+On March 27, Woods updated her Instagram with what seems to be yet another debut.
 Sporting platinum-blonde hair and wearing nothing but a white bathrobe, the rising cosmetics CEO looks a dead ringer for Kylie herself.
 Jenner frequently promotes Kylie Cosmetics with similar snaps.

-“@kyliejenner i can’t help but feel like she copying you, she looks so similar..”
+“@kyliejenner i can’t help but feel like she copying you, she looks so similar.”

 As fan comments poured in, it seems that the similarity is getting noticed.
 Woods is mostly seen as a brunette, but this peroxide look channels all things Kylie Jenner from the highlighted face to the sultry bathrobe pose.